Glycemic response to beer

 What is known is that the Blue Zone people drink quite large amounts of locally-brewed, unpasteurised wines and beers with their meals; and enjoy long and fruitful lives.

 With this in mind I personally have turned my back on beer and focused instead on homemade mead.
-Honey from towns and villages far from commercial agriculture is free from pesticides; likewise the fruit such as mulberries from our own garden in making melomels.
+Honey from towns and villages far from commercial agriculture is free from pesticides; likewise the fruit such as mulberries from our own garden used in making melomels.

 Mulberry honey mead in carboyMulberry honey mead